When I think of certain foods that are on the indulgent side, cream cheese is at the top of the list.

 See how much this looks like cream cheese?
 No one will ever know.

-In a small bowl, combine 4 oz softened Greek cream cheese, 1 TBSP maple syrup, 1/4 tsp cinnamon, and a pinch of salt.
+In a small bowl, combine 4 oz softened Greek cream cheese, 1 tablespoon maple syrup, ¼ teaspoon cinnamon, and a pinch of salt.

 To soften the cream cheese I usually just throw it in the microwave, on defrost, for about 30 seconds.